ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Today</h3>Rain showers likely before 1pm, then showers and thunderstorms likely between 1pm and 3pm, then a chance of showers and thunderstorms.
          Cloudy.
 High near 70, with temperatures falling to around 68 in the afternoon.
 Northeast wind around 6 mph.
-Chance of precipitation is 70%.<br></div>
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 5am.
 Mostly cloudy.
 Low around 59, with temperatures rising to around 62 overnight.
-         North wind 1 to 6 mph.
-Chance of precipitation is 50%.<br></div>
+         North northwest wind 1 to 6 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Partly sunny.
 High near 80, with temperatures falling to around 78 in the afternoon.
-West wind around 2 mph.<br></div>
+West wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of rain showers after 1am.
-Mostly cloudy, with a low around 62.
+Partly cloudy, with a low around 62.
 South southeast wind around 2 mph.
 Chance of precipitation
          is 30%.<br></div>
    </p>
    <p>